Ziaeemehr/neuro_toolbox/README.md

 # neuro_toolbox
 *HEADER FILES* only C++ library for analysis of *neurophysiological* and *simulated* data.

-The online [documentation](https://ziaeemehr.github.io/neuro_toolbox/)  is also available.
+The online [documentation](https://ziaeemehr.github.io/neuro_toolbox/)  is available.

 ## installation